Congressional District # 07

 On June 6, 1986, an Administrative Order on Consent (AOC) was entered by EPA and NPI to conduct a Remedial Investigation/Feasability Study (RI/FS) at the NPI site, which is located over two miles from the ECMWF site.
 Five plumes of contaminated groundwater were found to be emanating from the NPI Site.
 Plumes "1" and "2" are the sources of groundwater contamination at the ECMWF site.
 Lagoon No. 1 and the Melby Road Disposal Site (MRDS) were determined to be the most significant sources of TCA groundwater contamination at the NPI site.
 The East Disposal site was found to be the source of the TCE groundwater contamination in Plume "5."

 On March 31, 1988, EPA issued a ROD for the NPI site that provided for continued operation of the two-column air stripper, which was constructed by EPA as an initial remedial measure at the ECMWF, for groundwater in Plumes 1 and 2.
 The 1988 ROD also required other measures such as connection of private wells to the municipal water system.
-EPA also selected installation of additional extraction wells in the North Field and Plume 2 for direct discharge into the Chippewa River.
+EPA also selected installation of additional extraction wells in the North Field and Plume 2 with direct discharge of extracted groundwater into the Chippewa River.

 On April 25, 1989, EPA issued an Unilateral Administrative Order (UAO) to NPI to conduct a Phased FS to fund an alternative water source for the town of Hallie and required implementation of a bottled water program for all private well users in unincorporated areas affected by Plumes 3, 4, and 5.